Chetan51423/Crav-Cart/Readme.md

  - we have to configuration of tailwindcss
  - in content:["./src/**/*.{html,js}",]

+ ### features that tailwind CSS provides us

+ > CSS on the go (css in the same file)
+ > Reusability
+ > less bundle size
+ > Flexible UI (customizable / where other UI libraries do not provide )

+ > [!NOTE]
+ > we can use cdn links at our HTML
+ > it will work with aything (html/frameworks/etc)
+ > when we add tailwind css to aover project it will remove the default css
+ >

 ```javascript
 //how to install taildwind css and postcss pa ckage
 npm install -D tailwindcss postcss